LivingLogic/LivingLogic.Python.xist/docs/UL4_Methods.rst

 ``set``
 =======

-Set object have the following methods.
+Set object have the following methods:

 ``add(*items)``